 Captain of this new industry was Charlie Chaplin: actor, comedian, and director.
 Charlie Chaplin created the Tramp caricature and blundered his way through many silent comedies, one of which takes place at a struggling carnival.

 Despite it being the most difficult production of Chaplin's career—littered by death, divorce, and delays—it still manages to sparkle with humor.
 When the Tramp accidently stumbles into the middle of a circus performance, he unexpectedly becomes the star of the show.

 Though recently reimagined by Tim Burton, we're sticking to the original Disney classic for this list.
 The fourth-ever animated film by Walt Disney, Dumbo follows a sweet little elephant whose huge ears enable him to fly.

-Partially based on the real elephant mentioned earlier, Jumbo Jr. is mocked for his clumsiness with the nickname “Dumbo.”
+Partially based on the real elephant mentioned earlier on this list, Jumbo Jr. is mocked for his clumsiness with the nickname "Dumbo."

 Circuses sure love elephants, don't they?
 And we get it—they're cute.
 Though perhaps those elephants would prefer to stay in the wild rather than be beaten with bull hooks.

 When Jacob (played by Robert Pattinson) joins a traveling circus as a veterinarian, he's disgusted by the way ringmaster August treats his animals and peers.
 August isn't the type of guy you want to get on the wrong side of, so having an affair with his wife isn't the best idea.

 Adapted from Sara Gruen's 2006 novel and directed by Francis Lawrence, Water for Elephants will whisk you away in romance and horror.
 Christoph Waltz has a knack for playing villains, and he knocks it out of the park as the cruel ringmaster August.